 Qin Sun Stubis

-Qin Sun Stubis has been writing her popular "Reflections from the East" column for the Santa Monica Star for more than ten years.
-Born in Shanghai and brought up during the turbulence of the Cultural Revolution, this Washington.
+Qin Sun Stubis has been writing her popular "Reflections From the East" column for the Santa Monica Star for more than 15 years.
+Born in a Shanghai shantytown during the Great Chinese Famine and brought up during the turbulence of the Cultural Revolution, this Washington.
 D.C.-based writer brings her thoughtful and lyrical style to bear on a wide variety of topics, inflected with both Eastern and Western flavors in a way that transcends mere geography to touch hearts and reveal universal truths.